IBM/aspera-cli/docs/README.erb.md

 Note that:

 * <%=tool%> takes transfer parameters exclusively as a transfer_spec, with `--ts` parameter.
-* not all native ascp arguments are available as standard transfer_spec parameters
+* most, but not all native ascp arguments are available as standard transfer_spec parameters
 * native ascp arguments can be provided with the [_transfer-spec_](#transferspec) parameter: EX_ascp_args (array), only for the "local" transfer agent (not connect or node)

 ### server side and configuration